 Myth #1: I Can’t Join a Credit Union

-One of the most common myths about is that credit union membership is incredibly exclusive.
+One of the most common myths is that credit union membership is incredibly exclusive.
 But the truth about credit unions is that while many are meant for people who work in specific industries or live in certain areas, it’s still likely that there is one that you can join.
-Not sure where to look?
-Check out the website A Smarter Choice to find a credit union near you.

-Myth #2: Credit Unions Don’t Come With the Same Perks as Big Banks
+Myth #2: They Don’t Come With the Same Perks as Big Banks

 Some people may think that credit unions are behind the times and don’t offer the same reach as big banks, or don’t come with the same perks.
 But that’s not true.
 There are actually quite a few credit union benefits in this regard.